[A full list of keynote speakers will be shortly announced]

 Prof. Dr. Alessio Russo

-Head of Laboratory of Urban and Landscape Design, School of Arts, Culture and Sports
+Head, Laboratory of Urban and Landscape Design, School of Arts, Culture and Sports

 Far Eastern Federal University, Vladivostok, Russia